ben-clifton/jenkins-ansible-aci/README.md

 ## API endpoints
 Below is a list of the API endpoints that represent Jenkins build jobs that have been configured so far.

+A user account "apiuser" and api-token have been created and are required for Jenkins to authenticate the request.

 Each endpoint will have different parameters to provide with the API call depending on the policy being pushed.

 The common parameters that can/should be included with every API call are: